Religious views of Adolf Hitler: Hitler on mysticism and occultism

 Older literature states that Hitler had no intention of instituting worship of the ancient Germanic gods in contrast to the beliefs of some other Nazi officials.
 In Hitler's Table Talk one can find this quote:

-In an article published by the Simon Wiesenthal Center, Jackson J. Spielvogel and David Redles assert alleged influences of various portions of the teachings of H. P. Blavatsky, the founder of the Theosophical Society with doctrines as expounded by her book The Secret Doctrine, and the adaptations of her ideas by her followers, through Ariosophy, the Germanenorden and the Thule Society, constituted a popularly unacknowledged but decisive influence over the developing mind of Hitler.
+In an article published by the Simon Wiesenthal Center, Jackson J. Spielvogel and David Redles assert that alleged influences of various portions of the teachings of H. P. Blavatsky (the founder of the Theosophical Society with doctrines as expounded by her 1888 book The Secret Doctrine) and the adaptations of her ideas by her followers, through Ariosophy, the Germanenorden and the Thule Society, constituted a popularly unacknowledged but decisive influence over the developing mind of Hitler.
 The scholars state that Hitler himself may be responsible for turning historians from investigating his occult influences.
 While he publicly condemned and even persecuted occultists, Freemasons, and astrologers, his nightly private talks disclosed his belief in the ideas of these competing occult groups – demonstrated by his discussion of reincarnation, Atlantis, world ice theory, and his belief that esoteric myths and legends of cataclysm and battles between gods and titans were a vague collective memory of monumental early events.

 In his childhood, Hitler had admired the pomp of Catholic ritual and the hierarchical organization of the clergy.
 Later he drew on these elements, organizing his party along hierarchical lines and including liturgical forms into events or using phraseology taken from hymns.
 Because of these liturgical elements, Daim's claim of Hitler's messiah-like status and the ideology's totalitarian nature, the Nazi movement, like other fascist movements and communism, is sometimes termed a "political religion" that is anti-ecclesiastical and anti-religious.